jctanner/rhoai-hacking/docs/K8S-OPENSHIFT-DIRECT-OIDC-GROUPS.md

 ### Understanding Token Types

-The OIDC ecosystem relies on different OAuth 2.0 grant types and token formats, each serving specific purposes.
-Understanding these distinctions is crucial for implementing secure group management.
+The OIDC ecosystem relies on different OAuth 2.0 grant types and token formats, each serving specific purposes. **Critically important for group management: only ID tokens reliably contain group claims for Kubernetes authentication.** Understanding which tokens contain groups and which do not is essential for successful implementation.

 **Grant Types and Use Cases:**